Do you love to read?

 As for your starting rate, you can go low or high based on your experience, but it’s often best to tailor your rates to the client.
 Ask for their budget, compare that to your own expectations for pay, and find a winning rate that suits you both.

-Find Your Ideal Proofreading Niche
+Step 4: Identify Your Ideal Proofreading Niche

 - Book manuscripts

-- Web pages and blog posts
+- Websites and blog posts

 - Digital marketing materials